Pro-slavery ideology in the United States: The "positive good" defense of slavery

 Not long after Governor Miller's speech, the general defense of involuntary servitude drifted towards a position where a "proper social order and foundation of social welfare played a major role" in the pro-enslavement debate.

-Another economic defense of enslaved labor came from economist Thomas Roderick Dew, professor at and then president of the College of William and Mary, who downplayed the evil of owning humans after the Virginia House of Burgesses almost passed legislation for the emancipation of enslaved people in 1832.
+Another economic defense of slave labor came from economist Thomas Roderick Dew, professor at and then president of the College of William and Mary, who downplayed the evil of owning humans after the Virginia House of Burgesses almost passed legislation for the emancipation of enslaved people in 1832.
 Dew supported enslavement on philosophical, economic and Biblical grounds, arguing that chattel slavery was not necessarily an immoral system.
 In portraying Southern enslavement-based society as "superior" to Northern free society, Dew's pro-slavery argument turned into a "positive good" defense.

-James Henry Hammond and Mudsill Theory
+James Henry Hammond and the mudsill theory

 On February 1, 1836, Congressman James Henry Hammond from South Carolina spoke on the House floor for two hours about the perceived menace of abolitionism.
-He launched an attack on pro-human rights opponents in the North, while defending the social and economic benefits to whites of enslavement in the South.
+He launched an attack on pro-human rights proponents in the North, while defending the social and economic benefits to whites of enslavement in the South.
 Hammond's speech on enslavement was considered a new departure in the American Congress, distinguished as the "first explicit defense of slavery as a positive good".

 In that 1836 speech, Hammond attempted to justify the practice: